asrhou/NATMI/README.md

 ## Other usage of NATMI

-Alternatively, since ExtractEdges.py can also work with **user-supplied ligand-receptor interactions** (argument '--signalType') it allows NATMI to construct and visualize any desired interaction networks without data and species restrictions.
-This is  particualrly usefull for users who wish to explore more than 21 supported species and/or are interested in visualizing other ligand-receptor pairs.
-Here we briefly describe required data and formats formats.
+Alternatively, since ExtractEdges.py can also work with **user-supplied ligand-receptor interactions** (argument '--signalType') it allows NATMI to construct and visualize network of interactions other than those in connectomeDB2020.
+This option can also be particularly useful for the users who wish to explore cell-cell communication in other than the 21 default species (see [supported species](#supported-species)).
+Here, we briefly describe **required data and formats**.

 Similarly to the pre-compiled connectomeDB2020 datasets, an interaction data file must be stored in the 'lrdbs' folder in one of the following formats: csv, tsv, txt, xls or xlsx and using the name specified using argument '--signalType'.
-More, the data file should be in a two-column with the first column representing ligand and the second column reprsesenting receptors.
+More, the data file should be in a two-column with the first column representing ligands and the second column representing receptors.
 User-specified count matrix files should be in the following formats: csv, tsv, txt, xls or xlsx.
-As NATMI direclty proceeds to constructinng and visualizing interacitng networks from these data **any matching IDs** between the count and inyteraction files are suppored.
+As NATMI directly proceeds to constructing and visualizing interacting networks from these data, **any matching IDs** between the count and interaction files are supported.

+**Note** As NATMI skips gene homology matching for the interacting pairs, users should provide the interaction specific to the species the wish to explore or.
+Alternatively, if they used other ligand-receptor interactions (connectomeDB2020 interactions could be stored under a different name and provided as a user-supplied database), they should be aware of the limitations.

-**Note** That functionality can, in general, be applied to constructing and visualizing any type of interaction data (provided in the required formats).
+Further, this functionality could be also potentially applied to construct and visualize networks of any type of binary interaction data (**NOT tested**).

 ## Command Line Utilities